somiibo/module-package-examples/README.md

   - `offsetX` <?[number]> Offset click amount on x axis
   - `offsetY` <?[number]> Offset click amount on y axis

-- returns: <[Promise]<[Somiibo]>> - The method resolves when the in-page mouse click is complete or when page navigation completes (if the click triggers a navigation).
+- returns: <[Promise]<[Object]>> - The method resolves when the in-page mouse click is complete or when page navigation completes (if the click triggers a navigation) and returns the result of the mouse click.

 The method moves the mouse to a position or element and stores the result in `somiibo.property.mouse`.
 This method is chainable with `.scroll()`, `.click()`, `.move()`, and `.type()`.